 Reading aloud is an activity that everyone can take part in.
 It sharpens the intellect, invigorates the imagination and enlarges the scope of human sympathy.
 If we all read aloud every day, the world would be a better place – Philip Pullman

 The provision and access to counselling in the UK is scant, restricted, inaccessible, often inconvenient – and too expensive.
-Existing health and social care systems are struggling to cope with the challenges of the multifaceted needs of Sunderland’s ageing population, who are especially vulnerable to loneliness and social isolation.
-Other groups of people are also struggling without much help from local authorities to cope with different forms of mental health disorders.
+Existing health and social care systems are struggling to cope with the challenges of the multifaceted needs of an ageing population, who are especially vulnerable to loneliness and social isolation.

 It was books that taught me that the things that tormented me most were the very things that connected me with all the people who were alive, who had ever been alive – James Baldwin